• ROENFR

 DAPA – Public Procurement and Administrative Directorate

-DRIRP – International Relations and Public Relations Directorate
+DRIRP – Directorate for International Relations and Public Relations

 AICESIS – International Association of Economic and Social Councils and Similar Institutions